 They may also agree to accept smaller payments in the short term

-It may be possible to stop making payments for a while, although the missed payments will be added to your overall debt
+It may be possible to stop making payments for a while, known as a mortgage payment holiday.
+Be aware that any unpaid payments will be added to your overall debt.

 If you are having serious problems paying your mortgage and are in real danger of losing your home, there is a government scheme that may help you.

 The Support for Mortgage Interest (SMI) scheme provides help with mortgage interest payments to some people on the following state benefits: